ToolJet/ToolJet/docs/docs/contributing-guide/setup/docker.md

 1. If the changes include database migrations or new npm package additions in the package.json, you would need to restart the ToolJet server container by running `docker-compose restart server`.

-2. If you need to add a new binary or system libary to the container itself, you would need to add those dependencies in `docker/server.Dockerfile.dev` and then rebuild the ToolJet server image.
+2. If you need to add a new binary or system library to the container itself, you would need to add those dependencies in `docker/server.Dockerfile.dev` and then rebuild the ToolJet server image.
 You can do that by running `docker-compose build server`.
 Once that completes you can start everything normally with `docker-compose up`.

 Example:
 Let's say you need to install the `imagemagick` binary in your ToolJet server's container.
 You'd then need to make sure that `apt` installs `imagemagick` while building the image.
 The Dockerfile at `docker/server.Dockerfile.dev` for the server would then look something like this: